We work with more than 300 partners to bring you better travel deals

 The best time to go to Nanning in China is during the winter, from September to January.
 Temperatures are humid and sub tropical with January being the coldest month.
 The amazing International Folk Song Arts Festival takes place in September.
 Folk singers perform lively songs on stage and encourage the audience to join in.
 Catch the Dragon Boat Festival too, great fun for everyone.
 Nanning is cheap to visit during school or national holidays.
 Children will love the zoo that is home to rhinos, elephants, camels, hippos and monkeys.
 Accommodation varies in price and you can reserve a hotel room, guest house or self-catering at affordable rates during this particular time.

-When is the best time to book flights to Nanning?
+When is the best time to book a flight to Nanning?

 The best time to book flights to Nanning is 52 days before your desired departure date.
 The cost of your flight will likely increase significantly if you book two weeks in advance of your flight.